anarchivist/sanmateoquakers.org/index.md

 ## Schedule

+**The location for the September 15, 2019 Meeting for Worship has changed.** Please see the [Facebook event](https://www.facebook.com/events/349863889253227/) for more details.

 The San Mateo Worship Group meets every first and third Sunday at 10:00 AM at the **Gardeners' Association Hall** of the San Mateo Japanese-American Community Center, at [503 East 5th Avenue, San Mateo, CA](https://goo.gl/maps/dUF4DYRoydx).

 Light refreshments will be available after each meeting for worship.
 We welcome all seekers, including those new to Quaker worship, to join us.